When parents spot crooked teeth or an uneven bite, they may wonder, how do dentists determine if braces are necessary?

 4. Age and Orthodontics: When to Consider Getting Braces for Your Child

-Factors such as the loss of baby teeth and the emergence of permanent teeth are crucial to this timing.
+Factors such as the replacement of baby teeth with permanent ones and the growth of the jaw are closely watched.

 5. A Unique Smile Deserves Individual Care: Why Orthodontic Treatment is Customized